INCF/incf.dai/trunk/README.txt

 >>> whs
 <incf.dai.hub.HubProxy object at ...>

-For introspection the URL to the service controller fort this hub is available as
+For introspection the URL to the service controller for this hub is available as
 >>> whs.base_url
 'http://incf-dev.crbs.ucsd.edu:8080/atlas-whs?service=WPS'